 This course provides a comprehensive overview of the marketing of products and services by multinational organizations, with emphasis on international cultures and marketing strategies.
 Students learn about the practices of companies large and small, with emphasis on those in the music/entertainment industry who are seeking market opportunities outside their home country.
 Students also learn about the importance of viewing international marketing management strategies from a global perspective.

 This course provides students an opportunity to integrate professional and academic experience through internships.
 The internship site must be approved by the student’s faculty advisor and/or the program director and must provide a learning experience that enables the student to meet academic and/or career goals.
 Through the internship, students apply theories learned in their graduate studies and explore aspects of the music, entertainment, and/or other industry as appropriate.
+Students who opt-in to the graduate internship program must complete their internship in order to graduate.

 Please note: Students are responsible for securing their own internships.
 The internship must be secured prior to course registration.
 Students must complete approximately 100-300 hours during the internship.
 International students in F-1 status must obtain authorization on their Form I-20 from their International Student Advisor prior to beginning an internship.